Rent safe and private dog parks hosted by locals

 Twelve weeks to six months

 Around twelve weeks, puppies become less fearful.
-Curiosity blooms — and with it comes independence!
+Curiosity blooms—and with it comes independence!
 Your new dog will start to show more personality and develop more advanced social skills both with humans and with other animals.
 It’s important to continue your thoughtful socialization process to set them up for success.
-By sixteen weeks, your pup is ready for some more impulse control in their basic training.

 This time period is also when your pup’s permanent teeth start to appear.
 Teething can be a difficult process for both dog and owner!
-Prepare yourself for a lot of chewing — puppies have very sharp teeth — and be ready to redirect from your hands and furniture to acceptable alternatives like designated chew toys.
+Prepare yourself for a lot of chewing—puppies have very sharp teeth—and be ready to redirect from your hands and furniture to acceptable alternatives like designated chew toys.
 Remember that it’s natural for your puppy to explore the world using their mouth.
 They aren’t being aggressive or disobedient.
 They’re simply learning and growing up.
 Take a deep breath and try to enjoy the journey.

 Six to twelve months

-By six months of age, your puppy will be approaching their adult size — and might even look a little funny if they haven’t fully grown into their paws or ears yet.
+By six months of age, your puppy will be approaching their adult size—and might even look a little funny if they haven’t fully grown into their paws or ears yet.
 (Yes, even adolescent dogs have their awkward stages!)

 This period in your puppy’s life is when they’re often equated to human teenagers.
 While their attention span will be much longer than when they were littler, they might also start to test boundaries, which is only natural for a young dog growing up and figuring out how to influence the world around them.

 You’ll need to provide plenty of mental stimulation and reasonable physical activity throughout your dog’s entire life, but especially during their adolescence.
-Your puppy won’t have much of a threshold for boredom — and a frustrated puppy isn’t fun for anyone involved.
+Your puppy won’t have much of a threshold for boredom.
+And a frustrated puppy isn’t fun for anyone involved.

 You can also expect some undesirable behaviors during this stage.
 Your pup will reach sexual maturity and might appear to “regress” in their training even after successfully performing cues and behaviors around a variety of distractions previously.
 Don’t worry!
 This is completely normal.
 Keep up your routine, engage in lots of play and exercise, and don’t hesitate to reach out to a professional trainer for support if you need to.
 By staying consistent, you should be able to prevent long-term bad habits.